Physics-informed deep-learning applications to experimental fluid mechanics: Summary and Conclusions

 Applications of physics-informed deep learning have been demonstrated for data augmentation in experimental fluid mechanics, where the measurement data are generally imperfect, noisy and have low resolution.
 We employ physics-informed neural networks (PINNs) for super-resolution of flow-field data both in time and space from a limited set of noisy measurements without having any high-resolution targets.
 Our objective is to solve the governing partial differential equations for an ill-posed problem, \ie unknown initial and boundary conditions, only having a few low-resolution and noisy measurements.
 To this end, we use a neural network to obtain a continuous solution of the problem, providing a physically-consistent prediction at any point in the solution domain.
 In particular, we learn a functional mapping parameterized by the neural network from spatial ($x$) and temporal ($t$) coordinates to the flow parameters, \ie velocity components and the pressure.
 We first demonstrate the applicability of PINNs to the super-resolution tasks in time using the canonical case of Burgers’ equation.
 We only take the data at the first and the last time-steps of the solution domain for supervised learning.
 This can be seen as an extensive super-resolution task in time using only two snapshots of the data for training.
 Our results show that the PINN model can accurately provide a continuous solution of the shock formation process with a relative Euclidean norm of errors of $\epsilon_u = 0.13\%$ .
-These results show the excellent performance of PINNs in such tasks and motivate their application to such problems in fluid mechanics.
+These results show an adequate performance of PINNs in such tasks and motivate their application to this type of problem in fluid mechanics.
 Next, we perform the super-resolution in time and space for the two-dimensional vortex shedding behind a circular cylinder at $Re_D = 100$ to highlight the ability of PINNs in flow-field super-resolution tasks from very low resolution and noisy measurements.
-We consider a time interval of almost one vortex-shedding cycle and only utilize there snapshots of low-resolution and noisy data for supervised learning.
-Our results indicate that a very good reconstruction of the temporal dynamics can be obtained even for the high-frequency modes, showing excellent performance of the PINN model in increasing the temporal resolution of the data and correcting the effect of experimental noise.
-Finally, we apply PINNs for the reconstruction of a continuous solution for a minimal turbulent channel at $Re_{\mathrm{cl}} = 5,000$ from a limited set of measurements with different resolutions in time and space and asses the robustness of the model against noise.
-Results indicate that excellent predictions can be obtained from the PINN model by using only five low-resolution snapshots of the flow for supervised learning, leading to $\epsilon_u$ = 0.53\%, $\epsilon_v$ = 12.54\% and $\epsilon_w$ = 9.89\%.
+We consider a time interval of almost one vortex-shedding cycle and only utilize three snapshots of low-resolution and noisy data for supervised learning.
+Our results indicate that a very good reconstruction of the temporal dynamics can be obtained even for the high-frequency modes, showing good performance of the PINN model in increasing the temporal resolution of the data and correcting the effect of experimental noise.
+We also apply PINNs for the reconstruction of a continuous solution for a minimal turbulent channel at $Re_{\mathrm{cl}} = 5,000$ from a limited set of measurements with different resolutions in time and space and assess the robustness of the model against noise.
+These results indicate that adequate predictions can be obtained from the PINN model by using only five low-resolution snapshots of the flow for supervised learning, leading to $\epsilon_u$ = 0.53\%, $\epsilon_v$ = 12.54\% and $\epsilon_w$ = 9.89\%.
 Very good results can also be achieved using only three snapshots, which leads to $\epsilon_u$ = 0.81\%, $\epsilon_v$ = 17.57\% and $\epsilon_w$ = 20.75\%.
+Based on the two simulation-based cases, a numerical trend that can be extrapolated to future application scenarios: PINNs exhibit better performance in resolving large-scale quantities compared to small-scale ones and in {representing} streamwise quantities.
+This trend aligns with observations from experimental applications in the present study.
 We also show that the PINN model is robust against noise.
-Our results show an excellent applicability of PINNs in the context of physics-informed data augmentation for experiments in fluid mechanics.
+Finally, we show that the PINNs framework is capable of improving the resolution and reducing the noise in an experimental dataset consisting of hot-wire anemometry measurements of a turbulent boundary layer.
+The present study demonstrates the potential of PINNs in the context of physics-informed data augmentation for experiments in fluid mechanics.